January Gardening Tips

 As we move into the New Year, it is essential to understand that a new year means a new beginning!
 You will want to begin 2023 with a fresh start!
 While you are setting goals and resolutions for your physical fitness, health, and finances, a fresh start should also carry over into the garden.
 Even though it is cold outside, there is plenty to do in the garden that can get you off on the right foot for 2023!
 Continue reading for our January Gardening Tips!

 Be sure to do this before it gets too cold to be outside.
 By now, all of your perennials are wilted over and have turned yellow or even brown.
 Cut these perennials back to the ground.

 Add a covering of mulch

-Putting down a bed of mulch or pine straw is not only for aesthetics, but serves a fundamental purpose.
+Putting down a bed of mulch or pine straw is not only for aesthetics but serves a fundamental purpose.
 Mulch will give the root ball of your plants and shrubs the insulation needed to survive the cold months ahead.
 You should also mulch over the perennials that you just cut back.
-You don’t want to leave them susceptible the below freezing temperatures.
+You don’t want to leave them susceptible to the below-freezing temperatures.

 Tend to the fruit trees

 Don’t forget about these guys!
-Clean up around the root ball and trunks of all fruit trees.
+First, clean up around the root ball and trunks of all fruit trees.
 Remove all debris like old foliage and twigs, as this can breed fungus and insects!
 After removing all debris, dress the root ball with mulch or pine straw.

 Test your soil